Pozuzo: 19th century

 Schütz traveled to Germany in 1856 to recruit settlers and assembled a group of 302 persons, about 200 from the Tyrol and 100 from Moselle and Prussia.
 Among the colonists were two Roman Catholic priests, one of whom was José Egg, a leader among the colonists.
 Most of the colonists were poor peasants and artisans with large families.
-They group departed Antwerp on the sailing ship Norton on 26 March 1857 and arrived in the port of Callao, Peru on 8 August 1857.
+The group departed Antwerp on the sailing ship Norton on 26 March 1857 and arrived in the port of Callao, Peru, on 8 August 1857.
 On arrival Schütz found that the Peruvian government had done little to prepare for the arrival of the colonists and their transportation to Pozuzo.
-The colonists undertook a difficult journey on foot and mule to reach Pozuzo, starting from the port of Huacho, reaching an elevation of more than 4700 m crossing the Andes, to Cerro de Pasco, onward to Acobamba (Ambo), and, constructing the road enroute, to Pozuzo.
+The colonists undertook a difficult journey on foot and mule to reach Pozuzo, starting from the port of Huacho, reaching an elevation of more than 4700 m crossing the Andes, to Cerro de Pasco, onward to Acobamba (Ambo), and, constructing the road en route, to Pozuzo.
 The town was established in 1859 by 172 of the original 302 colonists who had departed Europe together.
 Many had deserted en route or had died or been killed during the journey.

 One of the early decisions of the colonists was to separate the land allocated to the Prussians and the Tyroleans.
 The Prussians settled 5 km south of Pozuzo and established the village of Prusia; the Tyroleans established the village of Pozuzo.

 Pozuzo was one of the few German colonies in the Amazon basin of Peru in the 19th century that survived and prospered.
 By 1889, Pozuzo had a population of 565 persons, nearly all of them farmers.
 Among a variety of crops grown the most important commercial crops were tobacco, coffee, coca, and rice.
+In 1891, colonists from Pozuzo founded the town of Oxapampa, which quickly eclipsed Pozuzo in population.

+20th century

+In 1928 the town of Villa Rica was founded, in a coffee growing area.
+Both Oxapampa and Villa Rica were at a higher elevation and enjoyed a milder climate than Pozuzo.

+The Pozuzofest is an Oktoberfest-like celebration held every year.

+Pozuzo was isolated from any kind of support for over 100 years from its founding.
+Until 1975 it was a three-day trek on a muleteer's trail to Huánuco, the nearest medium-sized town.
+A partly-paved road was built in 1975.